Cortexia-CH/image-tagging-doc/categories_examples.md

 ![Syringes](images/syringes2.jpg)

 ### FF cups (only cup) (#21) <a name="waste21"></a>
-PLEASE DO NOT USE ANYMORE
+PLEASE DO NOT USE ANYMORE - USE FF CUP DRINK RECEPTACLE INSTEAD

 <!-- Fast food cup - there is only the receptacle.
 Please use this label only if you see a ff cup that is usually composed